Templates · Budgeting

 How many expense categories should I use?

-Start with 8-12 categories.
-Too few and you lose visibility; too many and the budget becomes tedious to maintain.
-Common categories include housing, transportation, groceries, dining out, utilities, insurance, healthcare, and entertainment.
+Aim for 8-12.
+Too few and you lose sight of where the money goes; too many and updating the budget feels like a chore.
+Good starters: housing, transportation, groceries, dining out, utilities, insurance, healthcare, and entertainment.

 Should I budget based on gross or net income?

-Budget based on net (take-home) income.
-This is the money you actually have available to spend and save.
-If you have irregular deductions, use your average net pay from the last 3 months.
+Use your net (take-home) pay.
+That is the money you actually get to work with.
+If your deductions bounce around, average your net pay from the last 3 months.

 How do I handle irregular expenses like car repairs?